Minimum-CD/cd-manifesto/README.md

 -- Accelerate

 We believe that a minimal definition of continuous delivery (CD)  is required to improve the flow of delivery.
-While our contexts may be different, there are universal practices. defining them we can:
+While our contexts may be different, there are universal practices.
+By defining them we can:

 - Introduce new practitioners in a consistent way
 - Discuss engineering practices that comprise CD
 - Help each other improve current capabilities

-Only implementing core practices do we begin to see the benefits of continuous delivery.
+Only by implementing core practices do we begin to see the benefits of continuous delivery.

 The practices below are the minimum, a starting point.
 Continuous improvement of the speed, quality, and safety of the delivery pipeline is the expected outcome.